10 Practical Facts to visit Galicia

 As giving a tip is an expression of satisfaction, the amount that you give should be the one you feel comfortable with.

 WARNINGS AND DANGERS

 Theft and other crimes against travellers are quite improbable in this region.
 However, you should pay attention in crowded places where pickpockets could be in action.
 And of course, make use of common sense and instinct.
 If you feel uncomfortable or unsafe, leave the place immediately.

 In Galicia tap water is potable.
 To drink or fill bottles at public fountains is quite usual in the area, and safe, only if there’s a sign with : AGUA POTABLE, or just POTABLE.

 In Spain is mandatory for the driver to stop if someone is going to cross a pedestrian crossing.
 However, do not put your safety in danger.
 Wait till the driver stops, and then cross.
-Sometimes they don’t have time to see you, or they just don’t stop.
+Sometimes they don’t have time to see you, or just don’t stop at all.